 You can use this kind of data to build optimized employee workflows that encourage people to meet production expectations and enjoy their well-deserved recovery time after the fact.
 You can monitor the results of this workload balancing process using office-based or remote time tracking software over an extended timeframe.

 Every individual reacts differently to stress.
 Some people feel incredibly anxious about their ability to respond to stressful situations.
 This becomes a self-fulfilling prophecy since the anxiety makes those situations even more disruptive and stressful.

 Other people learn to find stressful situations exhilarating, even if they aren’t always particularly enjoyable.
 These types of people tend to score higher on psychological tests that examine well-being.
 Promoting well-being equips people to handle stressful situations more successfully.

 Leaders can express well-being in many ways – letting employees leave early after a particularly stressful day, for instance.
-Implementing hourly employee time tracking software can encourage flexibility so that productivity needs are met without the need for strict scheduling that can cause a sense of stress or pressure.
+Implementing hourly employee time tracking software to support work from home monitoring can encourage flexibility so that productivity needs are met without the need for strict scheduling that can cause a sense of stress or pressure.

 Promote Authentic Social Connections

 Human beings are intrinsically social.
 Teambuilding efforts are critical for fostering genuine human connections between co-workers, especially as teams increasingly work remotely with one another.